yossef-elmahdy/data-engineering-zoomcamp-24/README.md

-# data-engineering-zoomcamp-24
+# Deta Engineering Zoomcamp 2024
-My practice and homework solutions for Data Engineering Zoomcamp 24 course offered by DTC
+My practice and homework solutions for the Data Engineering Zoomcamp 24 Course offered by DataTalk Community (DTC).

 ## Course Modules
 ### [Module 1: Containerization and Infrastructure as Code](01-docker-terraform/)